-Dr. Joel Brady is a Teaching Consultant and the Program Supervisor for the Graduate Student Teaching Initiative.
-He works individually and programmatically with faculty, graduate students, and administrators throughout the university to improve teaching at Pitt.
-He teaches the Teaching Center’s three-credit “University Teaching Practicum” designed for graduate students and new instructors who are teaching for the first time, facilitates a wide variety of pedagogy workshops, and coordinates the University-wide New Teaching Assistant Orientation (NTAO).
-Additionally, Dr. Brady teaches his own courses through the Departments of Religious Studies, Slavic Languages and Literatures, and History, including “History of Orthodox Christianity,” “Behind Bars: Cross-Cultural Representations of Prison in the 20th Century,” and perhaps most popularly, “Vampire: Blood and Empire.”
+Dr. Joel Brady is the Manager of the Center for Mentoring.
+He works on a programmatic level with faculty, administrators, and graduate/professional students throughout the university to foster a culture of mentoring at Pitt, through programs such as the Mentoring Academy (a semester long professional development series for mentors) and Mentee Best Practices.
+Formerly, as Teaching Consultant and Program Supervisor of the Graduate Student Teaching Initiative for over ten years, he taught the three-credit “University Teaching Practicum,” facilitated a wide variety of pedagogy workshops, and coordinated the University-wide New Teaching Assistant Orientation (NTAO).
+Additionally, Dr. Brady teaches his own courses through the Departments of Religious Studies, Slavic Languages and Literatures, and History, including “History of Orthodox Christianity,” “Religions of the West,” and “Vampire: Blood and Empire.”

 Office: 835 Alumni Hall